saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

    Neighbor address fe80::7e25:86ff:fef5:cd88
 </pre>

-Let's say we want to extract the OSPFv3 neighbor ID and interface behind which we find the neighbor.
-We can use the exact same approach here:
+To extract the OSPFv3 neighbor ID and interface behind which we find the neighbor, we can use the same approach as we used earlier:

 ```python
 ospf_neighbor_d = {}